The Secretariat is the point of contact for all IOSCO members, committees and task forces, and is responsible for the day-to-day functioning of IOSCO.

 The Secretariat's work is managed and coordinated by the Secretary General and the Deputy Secretary General, who also perform duties of high level representation, with institutions such as the Financial Stability Board (FSB), the Basel Committee on Banking Supervision (BCBS) and the Committee on Payments and Market Infrastructures (CPMI).
 They also provide support to members and ensure the smooth and effective functioning of the Board, the Growth and Emerging Markets Committee, the Affiliate Members Consultative Committee, the regional and policy committees and the task forces.
 The Secretary General and his deputy seek to ensure transparency, inclusivity and accountability throughout the organization.
 They engage regularly with political and industry representatives.

-Mr. Paul P. Andrews, Secretary General of IOSCO
+Mr. Martin Moloney, Secretary General of IOSCO

 Mr. Tajinder Singh, Deputy Secretary General of IOSCO